-Outside of linguistics, I’m also interested in web development, programming, and system administration.
+I also enjoy snowboarding, backpacking, and hiking.
 And I really like coffee.
-I worked as a barista, off-and-on, for a few years at the Dunn Bros at the Smith Douglas More House, now known as Rustica.
+I worked as a barista, off-and-on, for a few years at the Dunn Bros at the Smith Douglas More House, now known as Smith.

 - August 8, 2023

 - February 22, 2023